Cyber Monday: Wal-Mart closes in on Amazon in online price war - Article - BNN

 Prices at Walmart.com are now only 0.3 per cent more expensive than Amazon on average, according to the study by retail data analytics firm Market Track, which analyzed prices of 213 products in 11 categories over a period of 700 days ending November 7, 2017.

-By comparison, Wal-Mart's online prices were 3 percent higher than Amazon's on average in the first 350 days ending November 7, 2016, according to the study.
+By comparison, Wal-Mart's online prices were 3 per cent higher than Amazon's on average in the first 350 days ending November 7, 2016, according to the study.

 In the popular wearables category, which includes fitness trackers and smart watches, Wal-Mart's prices are 6.4 percent lower than Amazon this year compared to 12.6 percent higher in the same period a year ago.
 For sports and outdoor products, Wal-Mart is now 1.3 per cent lower versus 3.5 per cent higher a year ago.